Labyrinth (Miró, Joan): Description

 The labyrinth, which Miró conceived as a maze, is a garden between the mountains and the sea.
-It is organised along three axis: the highest terrace, dominated by a massive concrete arch; a fork on the head of a person suspended in the air overlooking the walkway; and a masonry tower with a ceramic wall made by the artist.
+It is organised along three axes: the highest terrace, dominated by a massive concrete arch; a fork on the head of a person suspended in the air overlooking the walkway; and a masonry tower with a ceramic wall made by the artist.
 The labyrinth can be traversed in any direction, and an hommage to Antoni Gaudí can be found (a round grey ceramic table reminiscent of Barcelona's Park Güell).

 The sculptures include the Solar bird and the Lunar Bird, which neighbour the figure of a giant goddess whose genitalia are covered with the shell of a giant tortoise.
 There is also a giant egg, the giant cosmic egg: